kehantan/labbook/docs/protease_assay/protease_activity.rst

 *Prepare working buffer*

-To prepare 200 mM from 1 M of Tris-HCl:

 #.
-Add 1 mL of 1 M Tris-HCl into 4 mL of distilled water.
+Add 1 mL of 1 M Tris-HCl into 4 mL of distilled water to obtained 200 mM of Tris-HCl working solution at pH 8.5.

     * Adjust the volume if necessary.
 The ratio of 1 M Tris-HCl to distilled water needed is 1:4 to make 200 mM Tris-HCl